oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-lifecycle/scaling.md

 ---
 ```

+#### Horizontal Pod Autoscaler (HPA) using WebLogic Exporter Metrics
+Please read this blog post to learn how to scale a WebLogic cluster, based on WebLogic metrics provided by the Monitoring Exporter, using the Kubernetes Horizontal Pod Autoscaler (HPA).
+We will use the Prometheus Adapter to gather the names of the available metrics from Prometheus at regular intervals.
+A custom configuration of the adapter will expose only metrics that follow specific formats.
+[Horizontal Pod Autoscaler (HPA) using WebLogic Exporter Metrics](https://blogs.oracle.com/weblogicserver/post/horizontal-pod-autoscaler-hpausing-weblogic-exporter-metrics).
+See this corresponding video for a demonstation of the blog post in action.
+[WebLogic Kubernetes Operator support for Kubernetes Horizontal Pod Autoscaling](https://www.youtube.com/watch?v=aKBG6yJ3sMg).

 #### Using a Prometheus alert action to call the operator's REST scale API
 In addition to using the WebLogic Diagnostic Framework for automatic scaling of a dynamic cluster,
 you can use a third-party monitoring application like Prometheus.
 Please read the following blog for
 details about [Using Prometheus to Automatically Scale WebLogic Clusters on Kubernetes](https://blogs.oracle.com/weblogicserver/using-prometheus-to-automatically-scale-weblogic-clusters-on-kubernetes-v5).

 ### Helpful tips
 #### Debugging scalingAction.sh